 As a young child and to this day, I feel at my best and most alive when I’m in a quieter, mellower environment.
 I used to push my bedroom furniture around and hide behind them.
 I always enjoyed small enclosed spaces.
 They brought me reassurance.
 It felt so peaceful.
+That is the value of solitude.

 Small spaces limit the amount of sensory input we are exposed to.
 It’s unlikely that a small space will be messy or loud or bright.
 I also used to love sitting under a willow tree at the edge of our land where no one could see me under the branches.
 Introverts have nervous systems that simply react more to everything that’s going on around them.
 It is probably the reason why I get affected so much by moments.